Learning for life staff

 Principal Research Fellow

-Dr. Sacha Powell is a Principal Research Fellow in the Department of Educational Research.
+Dr. Sacha Powell is a Principal Research Fellow in the Department of Educational Research, Canterbury Christ Church University.
 Her research interests are within the field of childhood studies, particularly early childhood.
-Her experience is strongly aligned to qualitative approaches to research but she regularly employs mixed methods.
-Sacha has a long-standing interest in China and has worked with Beijing and Shanghai Education Commissions developing early childhood provision and integrating play for the youngest children in the two cities.
+Her experience is strongly aligned to qualitative approaches to research, but she regularly employs mixed methods.
+Sacha has a long-standing interest in China and has worked with Beijing and Shanghai Education Commissions, developing early childhood provision and integrating play for the youngest children in the two cities.

 Paul Warwick